In this post, I would like to show a very simple, yet very effective chess principle that is present in every game of chess.

 At first sight, what can be more natural than placing the rook on an open file?
 Anybody could play this move, surely?
 Perhaps, but the move has a deep prophylactic idea.
 With his last move, White defended the e4-pawn and prepared the maneuver Nf1-e3, targeting the d5 and f5-squares.

-Carlsen prevents it by actually threatening to take on a2: 17 Nf1?
+Does Carlsen prevent it by actually threatening to take on a2: 17 Nf1?
 Ba2! and the bishop cannot be trapped by b3 since Black can simply take that pawn – the rook on c8 pins the pawn on c2.
 A neat case of prophylactic thinking!

 White’s last move was 24 Rh1-e1.
 Black could have taken the bishop on g3 at any point during the last 7 moves, but he takes it now – in the exact moment when White’s rook abandoned the h-file so when it is opened by h2xg3 the pawn on h6 would not hang and the rook would not enjoy the open file without having to move.